cliosight/Docs/README.md

 2. JSON body generator
 3. HTML/CSS code generator

-These are the only two types of syntaxes used in Cliosight for configuring the widgets - SQL and JSON.
+SQL and JSON are the only two types of syntaxes used in Cliosight for configuring widgets.
 Apart from this, the "pre-html" and "post-html" tags allow users to embed an HTML inside a form for adding extra elements like images and videos or text and hyperlinks.
+This makes it easy for users to host forms like any other web page.
 Users can utilize another set of APIs in specific components within Cliosight for a more comprehensive and sophiticated application design.

 ## JSON body of a Form <a name="form"></a>
 A form can be embedded into another application with the help of an https URL.
 It can have sub-forms, charts, reports and HTML and supports all basic input elements.
 The format of the link is **https://app.cliosight.com/app/forms/52/show?noNavbar=true**